ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 command.
 Use `npm run coverage` to run tests and generate a coverage report.
 The coverage report can be found in `_reports/coverage/lcov-report`.

+Unit tests may be written as a [Property Tests].
+The [fast-check] framework is used to write property tests.
+When writing a unit test, it is encouraged to write it as a property test, though this is not required.

 The effectiveness of unit tests is measured using [Mutation Testing].
 You can run the mutation tests using the `npm run test:mutation` command.
 The mutation report can be found in `_reports/mutation`.